Niagara Falls wine country to Toronto road trip

 Bricks and Barley

-When you’re in the mood for wood-fired pizza or tasty charcuterie grazing boards and craft beer.
+When you’re in the mood for wood-fired pizza or charcuterie grazing boards and craft beer.

 Location: 1573 Four Mile Creek Road, Niagara-on-the-Lake